Tuesday, October 31, 2023

 I look forward to it.

-Thank God for his indescribable gift and give your heart and entire life to Christ if you haven't already.
+Thank God for his indescribable gift, be broken over your sin and believe in Christ for your forgiveness.
 The King has come for you. 💜

 It was a treat to share a movie experience with my oldest man child near his home in Atlanta. ( Wow, the seats were recliners! ) I really need to get out more.